-Williamson was part of a highly successful run at Texas A&M that saw the Aggies earn four consecutive at-large bids to the NCAA Tournament under former head coach Mark Turgeon between 2007 and 2011.
-He helped the program compile a 97-40 overall record an at least 24 victories each season, while the Aggies advanced to the NCAA Tournament second round three times during the run.
-During the last two seasons, Texas A&M finished tied for second (11-5) and third (10-6) in the Big 12 Conference standings.
+Williamson was part of a highly successful run at Texas A&M that saw the Aggies earn four straight at-large bids to the NCAA Tournament under former head coach Mark Turgeon from 2007-11.
+He helped the program compile a 97-40 overall record and at least 24 victories each season.
+The Aggies advanced to the NCAA Tournament Second Round three times during the run.
+During the last two seasons, Texas A&M finished tied for second (11-5) and third (10-6), respectively, in the Big 12 Conference standings.

-During his stint at Texas A&M, Williamson coached a pair of future NBA talents in Los Angeles Clippers center DeAndre Jordan, Milwaukee Bucks guard Khris Middleton and Cleveland Cavaliers guard Donald Sloan.
+During his stint at Texas A&M, Williamson coached a trio of future NBA talents in Los Angeles Clippers center DeAndre Jordan, Milwaukee Bucks guard Khris Middleton and Cleveland Cavaliers guard Donald Sloan.
 Jordan was an All-NBA Third-Team and All-NBA Defensive First-Team selection in 2015.
 He has led the NBA in rebounding last two seasons and field goal percentage in each of the last three seasons.

 Prior to his time on Turgeon’s Wichita State staff, Williamson was an assistant coach at Tulsa for four years before serving as the Golden Hurricane’s interim head coach midway through 2004-05 season.
-The Hurricane went 68-57 overall during his four seasons.
-TU won the 2002 Western Athletic Conference (WAC) regular season title, the 2003 WAC Tournament and advanced to the NCAA second round twice.
+The Golden Hurricane went 68-57 overall during his four seasons.
+TU won the 2002 Western Athletic Conference (WAC) regular season title, the 2003 WAC Tournament and advanced to the NCAA Tournament Second Round twice.
 As the interim head coach, he posted his first career victory against New Mexico State (83-63) on Jan.
 10, 2005, before finishing the season with a 7-15 record.

-Williamson served as an assistant at Tulane for one season in 2000-01 following two seasons at Illinois State, where he tutored guards Victor Williams and Tarise Bryson, the MVC’s Freshman and Newcomer of the Year, respectively.
-He earned his start in the college coaching world with two seasons at Washington State, where he was instrumental in the development of starting point guard Blake Pengally, who posted 120 assists as a freshman.
+Williamson served as an assistant at Tulane for one season in 2000-01 following two years at Illinois State, where he tutored guards Victor Williams and Tarise Bryson, the MVC’s Freshman and Newcomer of the Year, respectively.
+He earned his start in collegiate coaching with two seasons at Washington State, where he was instrumental in the development of starting point guard Blake Pengally, who posted 120 assists as a freshman.

-A four-year letterwinner at Tulsa, Williamson played in 118 career games and was one of the driving forces behind Tulsa's back-to-back NCAA Tournament appearances in 1994 and 1995.
-As the Golden Hurricane's point guard, he averaged 38 minutes per game in six career NCAA Tournament games, which ranks third in program history only behind Gary Collier and Shea Seals.
-Williamson started 63 games in his final two seasons and earned first-team All-MVC and all-defensive team honors after averaging 12.8 points as a senior in 1995.
-Williamson completed his Tulsa career ranked No. 7 on the school’s career assists chart and No. 10 on the career steals list.
+A four-year letterwinner at Tulsa, Williamson played in 118 career games and was one of the driving forces behind the Golden Hurricanes’ back-to-back NCAA Sweet 16 runs in 1994 and 1995.
+As TU’s point guard, he averaged 14.0 points per game in six career NCAA Tournament games, which ranks third in program history only behind Gary Collier and Shea Seals.
+Williamson started 63 games over his final two seasons en route to All-MVC First-Team and All-MVC Defensive-Team accolades.
+He posted a 12.8 points per game average as a senior and completed his career ranked No. 7 on the school’s career assists chart and No. 10 on the career steals list.